 Planning a trip to Tokyo with kids?
 Get ready for a one-of-a-kind, extraordinary, and at times overwhelming experience!
 The world’s largest metropolis, known for its unique blend of ultra-modern and traditional, offers so much to do the hardest task (aside from getting over the jet-leg) will be deciding where to begin.
-To help plan a trip to Japan, here are seven experiences that are kid friendly, fun, unique to Tokyo, and will give you a taste of Japanese culture.
+To help plan a trip to Japan, here are seven experiences that are family friendly, fun, unique to Tokyo, and will give you a taste of Japanese culture.
 Here are plenty of things to do in Tokyo for kids.

 Top 7 Things Not to Miss in Tokyo with Kids